FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates-presets.md

 ## Counter Strike

 The templates for CS weapons are stored in the **templates/weapons/cs/** directory.
-They include almost every CS firearm (except for dual berretas).

 {{% details "Example of templates/weapons.json" open %}}